GoogleCloudPlatform/community/tutorials/external-metastore-for-dataproc/index.md

 ![multi-regional hive metastore usage](https://cloud.google.com/architecture/images/using-apache-hive-on-cloud-dataproc-2.svg)

-The metastore service cluster is single node to optimize costs as the Hive metastore service can only run on the Dataproc cluster master nodes.
-The metastore service clusters are designed the same region as that of Cloud SQL instance to reduce the latency as the metastore service sends high volumes of requests to the database.
+As the Hive metastore service can only run on the Dataproc cluster master nodes, the metastore service cluster is provisioned as a single node cluster to optimize costs.
+The Hive metastore is a stateless service and allows for multiple independent metastore services to be started in paralled to provide High Availability

+The metastore service sends a high volume of requests to the database; to minimize latency, the metastore service clusters are deployed in the same region as the Cloud SQL instance.

+In production, you might consider using the high availability configuration for Cloud SQL instances, to protect against rare cases of infrastructure failure.

 With this architecture, the lifecycle of a Hive query follows these steps:

   1. The Hive client submits a query to the Hive server that runs in an ephemeral cluster.
   1. The server processes the query and requests the metadata from the metastore service running in a seperate cluster.
-  1. The metastore service fetches the Hive metadata from Cloud SQL through the Cloud SQL Proxy.
+  1. The metastore service fetches the Hive metadata from Cloud SQL through a secure tunnel created by  the Cloud SQL Proxy.
-  1. The server loads data from the Hive warehouse located in a [multi-regional bucket](https://cloud.google.com/storage/docs/locations#location-mr) in Cloud Storage.
+  1. The worker processes the data by loading data from the Hive warehouse located in a [multi-regional bucket](https://cloud.google.com/storage/docs/locations#location-mr) in Cloud Storage.
   1. The server returns the result to the client.

 You can also consider using a regional bucket if the Hive data needs to be accessed only from Hive servers that are located in a single location.
 The choice between regional and multi-regional buckets depends on your use case.
 You must balance latency, availability, and bandwidth costs.
 Refer to the documentation on [location considerations](https://cloud.google.com/storage/docs/bucket-locations#considerations) for more details.